rybchuk/tutorial-towards-multinode-ml-training2025/00-run-baseline/README.md

 * Kick off the training loop
     * To keep us focused on the problem of scaling to large samples, I keep the number of training epochs small, omit model verification code, and omit wandb/Tensorboard logging

-To run this script, launch a SLURM batch job that looks like:
+To run this script, launch an interactive SLURM job, or a SLURM batch job that looks like:
 ```
 # ...
 # <SLURM ARGUMENTS>